SCENE 01 / MARINE WILDLIFE

 Do you have specialized wildlife crews?

-Yes, we work with experienced Croatian wildlife cinematographers who know the Adriatic islands, Dinaric Alps forests and karst lake ecosystems intimately.
+Here is what that looks like on the ground.
+Yes, we work with skilled Croatian wildlife cinematographers who know the Adriatic islands, Dinaric Alps forests and karst lake ecosystems intimately.
 Many have natural history broadcast credits and access to long-running brown bear and lynx field projects.

 What about permits for protected species in Croatia?

-Filming inside Plitvice Lakes, Krka, Velebit and other national parks requires authorisation from the park administration plus coordination with the Ministry of Culture and Media.
+Here is how the picture comes together.
+Filming inside Plitvice Lakes, Krka, Velebit and other national parks needs authorisation from the park admin plus planning with the Ministry of Culture and Media.
 The Croatian Maritime Administration and local harbourmaster offices issue marine and harbour permits.
-We handle all coordination through HAVC.
+We handle all planning through HAVC.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with Adriatic conditions, including the famously clear water around the Dalmatian islands and the freshwater karst pools of Plitvice.
+Yes, we give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers are skilled with Adriatic conditions.
+This includes the famously clear water around the Dalmatian islands and the freshwater karst pools of Plitvice.

 What's the best season for wildlife filming in Croatia?